Caterpillar GNN: Replacing Message Passing with Efficient Aggregation: Weighted Automata

 \end{theorem} \begin{proof} By the definition of semantics, we have:

-where the second equality follows from the symmetry of all matrices $M$, since $P_a$ and $A$ are symmetric matrices, $a \in \Sigma$, the fourth equality follows from \cref{lem:equivalencewalkrefinementinvariant}. \end{proof}
+where the second equality follows from the symmetry of all matrices $\mM$, since $\mP_a$ and $\mA$ are symmetric matrices, $a \in \Sigma$, the fourth equality follows from \cref{lem:equivalencewalkrefinementinvariant}. \end{proof}

-The above theorem shows the equivalence of graph-induced weighted finite automata as we defined above is equivalent to the walk-based refinement defined in \autoref{sec:expressivity}. \begin{corollary} For all $t\ge 0$, and $\chi$ a coloring it holds that:
+The above theorem shows the equivalence of graph-induced weighted finite automata as we defined above is equivalent to the colored walk refinement defined in \autoref{sec:expressivity}. \begin{corollary} For all $t\ge 0$, and $\chi$ a coloring it holds that:

 \end{corollary} The implication of \autoref{thm:equivalencewalkrefinementinvariant} and \autoref{col:equivalencewalkrefinementinvariant} is that instead of the sums of columns of walk-incidence matrices we can walk directly with the automata semantics, for which we can \emph{choose} automaton potentially more suitable for our application.